serdeliverance/blog/_drafts/migrate-layered-app-to-hexagonal.md

 `TODO brief explanation of strangler patter`

  We are going to migrate this functionallity using `Hexagonal Architecture` but without erasing the original code.
 So, in some way, we are going to mantain two versions of the same functionallity during the migration (as `Strangle Pattern` suggest).
 After

+# Disclaimer

+Throughout this tutorial we have seen how to create adapters, ports and use cases that can evolve independently.
+However, our code is not so `technology agnostic` as it could be, because we rely strongly in the `Spring Boot` platform for `dependecy injection` and `auto configuration`.
+We can see that our services and repositories, which are annotated with `@Service` and `@Repository` annotations.
+It is not wrong and also it was on purpose, because I really wanted to take advantage of these benefits.
+What I'm trying to say is that the overall architecture is what really matters.
+Having our domain centric and not dependant of any outer layer is crucial, and having the freedom to refactor our adapters, adding new ones easily, parallelizing work and having a visual architectural representation through packaging are benefits that have no price.
+There always will be architectural components or primitives that will take more or less protagonism.
+Remember: extreme purism is not practical.
+Bringing business value is what really matters.

+Of course, there are approaches to develop a completely agnostic `Hexagonal Architecture` following a more minimalistic approach.
+Maybe, it can see a topic for a future post ;)

+ # Conclusion